Umvoti Local Municipality: Politics

 The municipal council consists of twenty-seven members elected by mixed-member proportional representation.
 Fourteen councillors are elected by first-past-the-post voting in fourteen wards, while the remaining thirteen are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.

 In the election of 1 November 2021 the African National Congress (ANC) lost its majority, obtaining a plurality of ten seats on the council.

 The following table shows the results of the election.

-By-elections from November 2021

-The following by-elections were held to fill vacant ward seats in the period from the election in November 2021.